MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2

-One plausible scenario for \sourceshort links instead the enhanced gas-phase Fe/O abundance to dust destruction, either via shocks or intense radiation fields possibly associated with the WR population.
-These could possibly displace and destroy dust grains, releasing the previously depleted Fe into the gas-phase, and producing a transient boost in gas-phase Fe/O. Strong Fe enhancements (by about one dex) have been for instance observed in gamma-ray burst host galaxies \citep[e.g.][]{Waxman_dust_sublimation_2000, DeCia_GRB_2012}, suggesting a very recent and isolated episode of massive star-formation that caused dust destruction.
-This scenario would also be reflected into a lower dust mass and dust-to-metal ratio in the proximity of the WR population.
+Instead, a plausible scenario for \sourceshort links the enhanced gas-phase Fe/O abundance with dust destruction, either via shocks or intense radiation fields possibly associated with the WR population \citep{Jones_dust_grains_1996, izotov_chemical_2006}.
+These could possibly displace and destroy dust grains, releasing the previously depleted Fe into the gas-phase, and producing a transient boost in gas-phase Fe/O. Strong Fe enhancements (by about one dex) have been, for instance, observed in gamma-ray burst host galaxies \citep[e.g.,][]{Waxman_dust_sublimation_2000, DeCia_GRB_2012}, suggesting a very recent and isolated episode of massive star-formation that caused dust destruction.
+This scenario would also be reflected in a lower dust mass and dust-to-metal ratio in the proximity of the WR population.

-An alternative scenario invokes instead more exotic, rapid Fe-enrichment mechanisms.
+An alternative scenario instead invokes more exotic rapid Fe-enrichment mechanisms.
 In extreme, very localized starbursts, some CC-SNe (especially from massive progenitors, $>30$ \MSun) may contribute iron group elements.
-This could be in the form of `Hypernovae' and/or `metal-rich fallback SNe', or `stripped-envelope SNe' \citep[e.g.][]{Nomoto_hypernovae_2006, tominaga_2007, nomoto_chemical_evolution_2013}, locally elevating the gas-phase Fe/O before SNe Ia contribute on longer timescales, while dust formation proceeds normally and the dust mass should be consistent with the inferred metal content.
-Forthcoming ALMA observations probing the dust properties in \sourceshort will help to distinguishing among these scenarios.
+This could be in the form of "Hypernovae" and/or "metal-rich fallback SNe", or "stripped-envelope SNe" \citep[e.g.,][]{Nomoto_hypernovae_2006, tominaga_2007, nomoto_chemical_evolution_2013}, locally elevating the gas-phase Fe/O before SNe Ia contributes on longer timescales, while dust formation proceeds normally and the dust mass should be consistent with the inferred metal content.
+Forthcoming ALMA observations probing the dust properties in \sourceshort will help to distinguish among these scenarios.